 The best guide to spotting in Asia

 As with all of my spotting books, I’m really proud of this book and have been looking forward to its release for a long time, knowing how useful it will be to aviation enthusiasts all around the world who will be visiting America’s airports.

 For just £14.99 you’re getting a compact guide on 125 Asian airports in 22 countries which you can use to plan before you go, and take along with you for information on the road.

 I’m sure you’re going to love it and can’t wait for you to get your hands on your copy.

 If you’re ready to take your next Asian spotting adventure, or just find some inspiration on the places you’d like to go on your next trip, you can order a copy of Airport Spotting Guides Asia & The Far East today!
-All you have to do is click on this button:
+All you have to do is click here.

 The book will also be available from Amazon, good aviation bookshops and stockists, and you can even order it from your local chain book store.